syncfusion/blazor-docs/src/grid/datagrid/editing.md

 Column validation allows you to validate the edited or added row data and it display errors for invalid fields before saving data.
 DataGrid uses **Form Validator** library for column validation.
 You can set validation rules by defining the [`ValidationRules`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_ValidationRules).

+> Validation in datagrid works based on the Microsoft Blazor EditForm behavior.
+So once the validation message is shown then it will be again validated only during the form submit or when you focus out from that particular field.
+Please refer the [Microsoft Validation](https://docs.microsoft.com/en-us/aspnet/core/blazor/forms-validation?view=aspnetcore-5.0#data-annotations-validator-component-and-custom-validation) for further reference.

 ```csharp
 @using Syncfusion.Blazor.Grids